How Is Parkinson's Disease Treated?

-Treatment for PD is focused on managing the symptoms to improve the individual’s quality of life.
-Although PD has some common features and symptoms, the disease can show up differently across different patients.
-Treatment is highly individualized to meet the needs of the unique patient and may include medications, surgery (deep brain stimulation), physical rehabilitation, exercise, and complementary and alternative medicines.
+Treatment for PD is focused on managing the symptoms to improve quality of life.
+While PD has some common features and symptoms, the disease can show up differently in different people.

 Treating the motor symptoms of Parkinson’s disease

 Motor symptoms are those that affect a person’s ability to move.
-PD is characterized by four primary motor symptoms:
+PD is characterized by 4 primary motor symptoms:1,2

-- Tremor – a shaking of the hands, arms, foot or legs, when the limb is at rest
+- Tremor – A shaking of the hands, arms, foot or legs, when the limb is at rest.
+Usually seen only on 1 side of the body.

-- Rigidity – an abnormal stiffness in a limb or part of the body
+- Rigidity – An abnormal stiffness in a limb or part of the body.
+May include small jerks or ratchet-like movements.

-- Bradykinesia – gradual loss and slowing down of spontaneous movement1,2
+- Bradykinesia – Gradual loss and slowing down of spontaneous movement.

-In addition to the primary motor symptoms, PD may cause a number of secondary motor symptoms, including:
+Along with the primary motor symptoms, PD may cause a number of secondary motor symptoms, including:2,3

 - Freezing of gait or shuffling gait